Andrew-Colman/nanov/README.md

   packageName: string
 }: object

-// if hit the cache will skip the http request and return null null
+// if hit the cache will skip the http request and return empty object {} (empty object)

 ```